MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 - Ensure that your HttpClient has keep-alive connections.
 - Always pass the **x-ms-dfpenvid** header, and ensure that it points to the environment of the merchant that you want to send transactions on behalf of.
 - Store the secret in a secret store.
-- Always pass the **x-ms-correlation-id** header for future debugging sessions with DFP.
+- Always pass the **x-ms-correlation-id** header for future debugging sessions with Fraud Protection.
-- Ensure that the **x-ms-correlation-id** header is unique for every transaction that is sent to DFP.
+- Ensure that the **x-ms-correlation-id** header is unique for every transaction that is sent to Fraud Protection.

 ## View the sample app